franjaviersans/VRCUDA/README.md

 # README #

-Volume Rendering application using CUDA with OpenGL
+Volume Rendering application using CUDA 7.5 with OpenGL in Visual Studio 2013

 ## Project Configuration ##
 - Need GLFW, FreeImage, GLM, and GLEW.